• Skip to primary navigation

 Lion’s mane mushrooms are large, white, shaggy mushrooms that resemble a lion’s mane as they grow.
 They can be enjoyed raw, cooked, dried or steeped as a tea.
 These mushrooms are very nutritious and super tasty!
 Here’s information all about this unique fungi.

 Lion’s mane mushrooms are a fairly new ingredient to me.
 I saw them at my local grocery store and had to try them!
-We LOVED them so much that I wanted to share them with you, so you can add yet another nutritious and flavorful ingredient into your clean and delicious kitchen.
+We LOVED them so (this 10-minute Lion’s Mane Mushroom recipe is my favorite!) much that I wanted to share them with you, so you can add yet another nutritious and flavorful ingredient to your clean and delicious kitchen.

 More about this unique mushroom